richiejp/lm-command-sdk/README.md

 - cldoc: https://jessevdk.github.io/cldoc/index.html
 - scan-build: http://clang-analyzer.llvm.org/scan-build.html

-`scons -Q docs` will build the API documentation and `scons -Q docs/API` will copy it from /build/docs to /docs/API.
+`scons -Q docs` will build the API documentation.
 The documentation is built with cldoc.

 You can perform Clang's static analyses of the project with `scan-build -V --use-cc clang scons -Q --analyze`

-The test suite can be ran with `scons -Q check`.
+The test suite can be ran with `scons check-lm048`.

 Amusements
 ----------

-Install the xdot program on your sytem and run `ragel -Vp src/lm951lib.rl | xdot` from the SDK folder.
+Install the xdot program on your sytem and run `ragel -Vp -Satcmd src/lm951lib.rl | xdot` from the SDK folder.
 This will show you an interactive graph of the state machine produced by Ragel for parsing the AT commands.

 Licensing
 ---------